-Safe access zones: keeping patients safe – mentally and physically
+Safe access zones: keeping clients safe – mentally and physically

-In Victoria, the ACT, Tasmania and the Northern Territory, safe access zones are legislated around clinics which help to shield women from sidewalk counsellors who misinform, show images and icons meant to manipulate and upset, and film and photograph women against their will.
+In the Australian Capital Territory (ACT), New South Wales (NSW), the Northern Territory (NT), Queensland (QLD), South Australia (SA), Tasmania (TAS) and Victoria (VIC), safe access zones are legislated around clinics which help to shield women from sidewalk counsellors who misinform, show images and icons meant to manipulate and upset, and film and photograph women against their will.

 Running a network of clinics across the country, we see what a difference safe access zones make to the health and welfare of patients.
-Patients in the ACT and Victoria in particular have a very different experience to the years before safe access zones were enacted.
+Clients have a very different experience to the years before safe access zones were enacted.

 Our staff come to work each day without being shouted at and harassed.
-But women living in Western Australia, New South Wales, South Australia and Queensland do not have this basic right.
+But women living in Western Australia (WA) do not have this basic right.

-Marie Stopes staff are well acquainted with running the gauntlet of protesters.
+Marie Stopes Australia staff are well acquainted with running the gauntlet of picketers.
 They become inescapable when they’re pitched outside your place of work.
-Philip Goldstone, medical director of Marie Stopes explains how he manages it;
+Philip Goldstone, medical director of Marie Stopes Australia explains how he manages it;